Tap into the amazing health benefits of elderberries!

 I keep a tea mug with a built-infuser handy for brewing multiple cups of elderberry tea from a couple teaspoons of berries (you can rebrew till it’s too weak to bother with).

-Other ways to get the benefits of elderberries into your cold-fighting routine:
+Other ways to get the health benefits of elderberries into your cold-fighting routine: